sweetrdf/rdfInterface/README.md

 The [rdfInterfaceTests])https://github.com/sweetrdf/rdfInterfaceTests) provides a set of tests for validating if your library is compliant with the rdfInterface.

+## For EasyRdf users

+If you are using EasyRdf, you are likely to find the rdfInterface API quite strange and difficult to understand.
+[This document](blob/master/EasyRdfReadme.md) should help.

 ## Design decisions

 ### Reference solutions